Perceiving, Perceiving+ Perceiving

 In this framework, phenomenology becomes a method for understanding how experience is shaped and how shifting orientation can transform both perception and world making.

-I get curious about this in day to day life, in a cafe, encountering a crush or in the moments before a heartbreak.
-I become aware of this most viscerally in moments when orientation happens faster than understanding.
-Can we translate this into improvisation?
-On to the stage, where an image is made and then it unfolds.
-We begin with an image.
-A sense, a projection, a quiet story forming before anything has actually happened.
-I notice how easily I can see another person through what I am longing for, fearing, or imagining.
-In these moments I am learning as much about my own interior landscape as I am about the person in front of me.
+I become aware of this most viscerally in moments when orientation happens faster than understanding. where an image is made and then meaning unfolds.
+We begin with an glimpse, a sense, a projection, a quiet story forming before anything has actually happened.
+I, the perceiver, see another person through what I am longing or hoping for or fearing.
+I see more in my imagination than perhaps what is real and in front of me.
+In these moments I learn much about my own interior landscape as I am about the person in front of me.
+Can we consciously bring this into focus in our practice in compsotion and in moment?
+On to the stage?

-Relational space becomes a negotiation between what I perceive and what is real.
-When I allow another person to reveal themselves beyond my initial image, something has to shift.
+Relational space, the perceiving and the perceived, becomes a negotiation between what what is real and what is imagined.
+When I allow an image to reveal itself beyond my initial image, something in me has to shift.
 Sometimes this brings tension, sometimes relief, and often disorientation.
 The practice becomes staying present as the image changes.

 Two or more inner worlds meeting, adjusting, finding rhythm.
 Encounters unfold gradually.
 One can track the speed of the imagination as something different from the speed of the nervous system and trust.
 For me, resilience is living as closely to reality as I possibly can, while also allowing hope, dreaming, and imagination.
 But only to the extent that when it is met with the world and the universe of other people, and undoubtedly deviates, the disorientation is temporary and not so painful.